 Research

-The research of the EIeH group covers various topics including the usability of adaptive digital environments supporting healthy aging and occupational health and the emotional and health-related influences of virtual reality (VR) applications.
+The research of the EIeH group covers various topics including emotional, motivational, and attentional processes during mediated and non-mediated social interaction and ICT use and the emotional and health-related influences of virtual reality (VR) applications.

 Our methodologies consist of electrophysiological measures, magnetoencephalography, VR simulations, longitudinal methods, and experience sampling.
 The research is carried out in close collaboration with international and national partners.